Super Capers

-Story
+Plot

 The story begins with a beautiful girl (Christine Lakin) in a red outfit being followed through a dark alleyway by a mysterious man (Clint Howard) who clearly has criminal intent.
 As she corners herself in a dead end, Ed Gruberman (Justin Whalin) arrives to save the day.
 The woman, calling herself simply "Red" reveals to both of the men that she has superpowers, disabling the robber whom Ed strikes with a 2x4, sending him through the window of a law office owned by the lawyer Roger Cheatem (Tom Sizemore).
 Red kisses Gruberman passionately before disappearing into the night, and he is left standing as the police come to arrest him.

 In court, Gruberman is standing trial for viciously attacking an "innocent bystander" with the mugger being defended by Cheatem.
 The case is flattened by the judge (Michael Rooker) who takes sympathy to Gruberman's story of how his parents were killed after an accident at their circus wound up with them being killed by a short bus.
 In particular his fascination and respect for the television superhero the Dark Winged Vesper, with whom Ed shares his orphaning (and lack of powers unbeknownst to the court).
 Ed is fined $1 for the payment to Roger's window and sentenced to a halfway house to superheroes whose powers still have not yet been developed.

 Ed is taken there by a cab driver (Adam West) who proclaims he too was a superhero once, named the Manbat.
 When he arrives, he meets Sarge (Tommy Lister) who is the Capers' human liaison and other superheroes Puffer Boy (Ray Griggs), Herman Brainard (Sam Lloyd), Will Powers (Ryan McPartlin), and Felicia Freeze (Danielle Harris) with whom Ed develops an immediate attraction to.
 Associated with the Super Capers is the inventor Herbert Q (Oliver Muirhead) who has a robot (Brian Cummings) and whose primary invention was an RV fashioned after the DeLorean time machine from the Back to the Future films complete with a flux capacitor.
 Q can't tell if it actually works because the RV cannot get up to 88 miles per hour.